The capstone experience – developing global graduates

 Through drawing upon good practice from around the world, and across all disciplines and sectors; in combination with ideas at a local level the project aims to create innovative and inspirational education experiences for students.
 The project will work in collaborative partnership with colleagues and students from six Schools across the University to apply the evidence in creating capstone opportunities within undergraduate and taught postgraduate programmes.

-If you would like to know more about the project contact Dave Lewis
+If you would like to find out more about the project contact Dave (email@example.com).

 Project start date: September 2021